EECS3311F24/project-bargainbox/doc/sprint2/PB.md

 7. When the save button is clicked, the listing is updated.
 8. When the cancel button is clicked, all changes are discarded.

-**As a registered user or a non-registered user, I would like to browse listings by category and/or region.**
+**As a registered user or a non-registered user, I would like to browse listings by title and/or location.**
 This user story is acceptable when:
 1. A registered user or a non-registered user is able to navigate to the BargainBox home page.
 2. The user can view listings according to the category and/or region they select.